About Mac to Windows folder sharing

 Disable Shared Profile

-To disable Shared Profile, simply open the virtual machine's configuration, go to Options > Sharing > Share Mac, and uncheck Share Mac user folders with Windows.
+To disable Shared Profile, simply open the virtual machine's configuration, go to Options > Sharing > Share Mac, and uncheck Mirror Mac and Windows user folders.

 Note: in Parallels Desktop 16 and earlier, Shared Profile and Shared Folders features are interconnected.
 Therefore, disabling Shared Profile automatically disables Shared Folders.